davidfischer/nicfitmtg/_pages/archetypes.md

 Some of the main cards that splashing red adds are
 {% mtgcardlink Huntmaster of the Fells // Ravager of the Fells | Huntmaster of the Fells %} and {% mtgcardlink Punishing Fire %}
 in addition to improving sideboards with cards like {% mtgcardlink Pyroblast %}.
+In 2020, it also got {% mtgcardlink Klothys, God of Destiny %} which has proved much better than at first glance.
 Jund has one of the best aggro matchups due to the addition of Punishing Fire and the deck can grind out a win in a lot of situations that would be tough for other variants.